remonlam/docker-apcupsd/README.md

 For some reason the Arch Linux community stopped providing an pre-build image for the Raspberry Pi.

-Just a placeholder file, this will be replaced when I have the time to write things down ;-)

 ## Pull sources trough git
 git clone https://github.com/remonlam/rpi-docker-apcups.git